Wynkov/LevelUp-Academy-Test-Task/README.md

 operable program or batch file.
 ```

-it means you don't have _Maven_ and/or _Java_ installed on your system.
+it means you don't have _Maven_ and/or _Java_ installed (or environment variables setup properly).
 For a simple guide on how to install _Java_ click
 [here](https://java.tutorials24x7.com/blog/how-to-install-java-17-on-windows), and for _Maven_ instructions click [here](https://phoenixnap.com/kb/install-maven-windows).

 ### Step 2: Clone repository